Haari-hub/Blinkit-grocery-dashboard-Excel-/README.md

  ![Screenshot 2025-05-25 103107](https://github.com/user-attachments/assets/62b625f0-ec1c-4ef6-b07b-3371a8e7121f)

  ## Conclusion
  This Excel dashboard provides a comprehensive overview of Blinkit's sales performance , customer satisfaction and inverntory distribution .
-By leveragibg visualizations,KPI's and data-driven insights,the dashboard helps identify area os improvement and strategic oppurtunites for business growth.It serves as an effective tool for stakeholders to make informed decisons quickly and efficiently.
+By leveraging visualizations,KPI's and data-driven insights,the dashboard helps identify areas of improvement and strategic oppurtunites for business growth.It serves as an effective tool for stakeholders to make informed decisons quickly and efficiently.